-Instagram is used to share your own photos and videos, whereas Pinterest is more about discovering and sharing others’ content as well as your own.
+Instagram is mainly used to share your own photos and videos, whereas Pinterest is more about discovering and sharing others’ content as well as your own.

 Below are some factors to consider when choosing between Pinterest and Instagram for your business.